-Example language: Are all public lands protected?
+Example language: So if only 2.7% of the continental U.S. is protected as wilderness, what do the rest of our public lands look like?
+Are all public lands protected?
 Preserved in their natural condition?
 No, not exactly.
-Many federal agencies manage public lands for multiple use, from recreation to timber harvest.
+Federal agencies manage public lands for multiple use, from recreation to timber harvest.

 Some lands have special designations that protect them for recreation, conservation, or cultural significance.
-Other lands are preserved for wildlife and the intrinsic value of the ecosystem.
+Other lands are preserved for healthy ecosystems.

-There are also lands managed for commercial uses such as mining, logging, grazing, and energy development.
+There are also lands managed for commercial uses such as logging, grazing, and energy development.
 For instance, about 73% of the publicly-owned land in Western states is grazed, making up about 270 million acres, which is equal to the total acreage of OR, WA, CA, and ID combined.